(formerly The Center for the Study of Russia and the Soviet Union)

 On the other hand, we have a good list of reliable and tested private rooms in secure apartments which Moscow khoziaiki are willing to rent out.
 These rooms are in good neighborhoods, with friendly and helpful families, most of whom are friends of our Moscow staff.
 Rents for these rooms are much cheaper than apartments, averaging about $700-800 per month.
 Many of our scholars prefer this arrangement and maintain relationships with their host families for years.
 Flexibility and choice are much greater for rooms than for apartments.
 Please consider this option and let us know if it is acceptable for you.
 Our colleagues in Moscow get a $200 "finder's fee" for locating housing, to be paid when you move in.
 You pay the landlord (who establishes the renting price) directly.

 Our housing is in safe neighborhoods, walking distance to a metro.
 Our housing arrangements do not "fall through" at the last minute, as often happens in Moscow.

 Because of the tight Moscow housing market, we are not able to arrange housing for a full academic year except in rare circumstances.
 We can arrange short-term lodging while you search for long-term solutions with a real estate agent.

 4. If you want airport pickup, please advise us of your arrival day, time, and flight number AS SOON AS POSSIBLE.
 Airport transport payment is made directly to your driver: $50 arrival (Sheremetego) $60 (Domodedovo); $40 departure Sheremetego, $50 Domodedovo, payable to the driver when you arrive in Moscow.
 This is with dependable friends.
 Payment is due to the driver upon pickup.
-If you have your own transport and apartment, please call Elena Sergeevna Drozdova: 499-148-69-82. cell: 916 617 21 28 when you get settled.
+If you have your own transport and apartment, please call Elena Sergeevna Drozdova: 499-148-69-82. cell: 916 617 21 28 for registration when you get settled.

 The application is quite simple, and consists of the following steps: